 French toast in Hong Kong will open up a whole new meaning to what it means to dip bread into whisked eggs.

-What you get is this golden, crispy, sweet and fragrant bready goodness.
-It’s typically served with a knob of butter and a jar of syrup or condensed milk to compliment the flavours further.
+What you get is this golden, crispy, sweet, and fragrant-bready goodness.
+It’s typically served with a knob of butter and a jar of syrup or condensed milk to compliment the flavors further.

 Everything about this dish is overindulgent and over the top, but you will love every bit of it, especially on cold winter days.

 Hong Kong Style Milk Tea

 Tea is a favorite in many cultures around the world, and it all tastes a little different depending on the region it originates from.
 Hong Kong-style milk tea is a vibrant and heavy mixture of concentrated tea and condensed milk.